Skip to main content

 However, if that clinic wanted to use your name and diagnosis in a marketing brochure, they would need your specific written authorization.
 This places a high value on patient autonomy and control.

 The wellness app ecosystem, by contrast, generally operates on a model of broad, bundled, opt-out consent.
-When you sign up for the app, you agree to a lengthy and terms of service agreement.
+When you sign up for the app, you agree to a lengthy privacy policy and terms of service agreement.
 Buried within that text are often clauses that grant the company wide-ranging permissions to collect, use, analyze, and share your data.

 Your single click of “I agree” is treated as consent to all of these activities.
 While some apps offer granular controls to opt out of certain types of data sharing, the default settings are often permissive.
-This model prioritizes and business operations, placing the burden on the user to understand the policy and actively manage their privacy settings.
+This model prioritizes data collection and business operations, placing the burden on the user to understand the policy and actively manage their privacy settings.

 This difference has profound implications.
 Your data from a fertility-stimulating protocol involving Clomid and Gonadorelin is rigorously protected under HIPAA.
 But similar data entered into a consumer fertility-tracking app may be shared with data brokers and used to target you with ads for baby products, a practice that has been documented in numerous studies of the app ecosystem.